 The original art was painted on six canvases and digitally transferred to three 5’ x 30’ banners.

-Past, Present and Future was commissioned in 2021 during the pilot year of the Indigenous Place Keeping program and is expected to remain in place until the end of 2023.
+Past, Present and Future was commissioned in 2021 during the pilot year of the Indigenous Place Keeping program and will be on display until the end of 2023.

 The public art budget for this banner project is was $50,000 and includes artist fees, printing and installation.

 On June 21, National Indigenous Peoples Day 2021, The City virtually unveiled Kalum Dan’s original art that would be printed on the three banners.
 The unveiling included messages from former Mayor Nenshi and former Councillor Urquhart who were major advocates for this project and saw it as just one of many important acts The City should take toward reconciliation.